ESRC Pilot Urgency Grants Mechanism

 Submission of an urgent research grant proposal is only permitted if relying on other funding opportunities would clearly result in a missed opportunity to undertake economic or social research of high scientific importance or work of economic and societal impact that meet ESRC priorities.
 It is not anticipated that applications will be submitted concurrently to the Urgency Grants Mechanism and to other available ESRC funding schemes.

 This mechanism is intended to:

-- Provide an opportunity for researchers to put forward proposals to undertake economic and social science research to respond rapidly to rare and unforeseen events (no later than four weeks from the first occurrence of the scientific opportunity)
+- provide an opportunity for researchers to put forward proposals to undertake economic and social science research to respond rapidly to rare and unforeseen events (no later than four weeks from the first occurrence of the scientific opportunity)

-- Provide an opportunity for researchers to put forward grant proposals to respond quickly to such events when availability of, or access to, data or facilities is required.
+- provide an opportunity for researchers to put forward grant proposals to respond quickly to such events when availability of, or access to, data or facilities is required.

-- Provide grants for up to 24 months of work, to a maximum amount of £200,000 (100 per cent fEC) of ESRC funding.
+- provide grants for up to 24 months of work, to a maximum amount of £200,000 (100 per cent fEC) of ESRC funding.

-Note: no studentships or equipment can be funded under this mechanism.
+No studentships or equipment can be funded under this mechanism.

 Applicants must submit a project outline, clearly stating the ESRC lead discipline area of the project.
 The outline should describe both the proposed work and the reasons for the urgency and should be submitted for approval by email to firstname.lastname@example.org.
 See the 'Urgency Grant Specification' for details on the information required to be submitted in the project outline.

 Following approval, urgency proposals must be submitted, within four weeks, to ESRC via the Je-S system.
 Please note the decision of Council is final.
 Project outline not invited by ESRC to submit a full proposal cannot be revised and resubmitted as a second project outline through the Urgency Grant Mechanism.